Relating hadronic CP-violation to higher-twist distributions

+The existence of a significant amount of CP-violation---much stronger than that supplied by the complex phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix---in fundamental interactions constitutes one of the three conditions \cite{Sakharov:1967dj} necessary to account for the observed baryon-antibaryon asymmetry in the universe \cite{Aghanim:2018eyx}.
+This triggers world-wide experimental searches of new CP-violating sources.
+They include, in the lepton sector, the Dirac phase in the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix that enters neutrino oscillations as well as the Majorana phases \cite{Pontecorvo:1967fh,Bilenky:1980cx} that can be probed in neutrinoless double beta decays.
+In the hadronic sector, special attention is paid to the permanent electric dipole moments (EDMs) of hadrons, nuclei and atoms.
-The precise determination of low-energy matrix elements of strongly-interacting bound states has been a long-standing problem in nuclear and particle physics.
-It is interesting for many reasons: on the one hand, it helps improving our current understanding of Quantum Chromodynamics (QCD) in its confinement region; on the other hand, it provides necessary theoretical inputs for searches of the Beyond Standard Model (BSM) physics via precision experiments in nuclear and atomic systems.
-These calculations are however very challenging due to the non-perturbative nature of QCD at the hadronic scale.
-Although in some cases lattice QCD offers convincing first-principle calculations to the problem, the technical complexities of such calculations may greatly vary depending on the details of the desired matrix elements.

-An alternative approach to the problem is to relate the hadronic matrix elements of interest to experimental observables.
-An example of this kind is the series work by Jaffe and Ji in Refs. \cite{Jaffe:1991kp,Jaffe:1991ra} which pointed out that the nucleon tensor charges $\delta q$, defined as:

-where $\vec{S}$ is the spin vector of the nucleon, could be related to the first moment of the quark's transversity distribution function $h_1^q(x)$ as:

-The distribution $h^q_1(x)$ probes the difference in probability for a quark to be polarized parallel or anti-parallel to a transversely-polarized hadron and can be measured in experiment.
-This observation stimulated a number of experiments to extract the tensor charges through semi-inclusive deep inelastic scattering (SIDIS), semi-inclusive $e^+e^-$ annihilation and $\pi^0/\eta$-exclusive electroproduction \cite{Kang:2015msa,Radici:2015mwa,Goldstein:2014aja,Anselmino:2013vqa}.
-For instance, Ref. \cite{Kang:2015msa,Ye:2016prn} quoted the following numerical values for the proton tensor charges:
+The precise calculations of low-energy matrix elements of strongly-interacting bound states associated to the CP-violating observables are often crucial in translating the results of the above-mentioned searches into constraints on the CP-odd sector in the Beyond Standard Model (BSM) physics.
+These calculations are, however, very challenging due to the non-perturbative nature of Quantum Chromodynamics (QCD) at the hadronic scale.
+Although in some cases lattice QCD offers a convincing first-principle approach to the problem, the technical complexities of such calculations may greatly vary depending on the details of the desired matrix elements.
+An alternative approach is to relate the hadronic matrix elements of interest to experimental observables.
+A classic example of this kind is the relation between the nucleon tensor charges $\delta q$ and the first moment of the quark's transversity distribution function $h_1^q(x)$ \cite{Jaffe:1991kp,Jaffe:1991ra}.
+The latter probes the difference in probability for a quark to be polarized parallel or anti-parallel to a transversely-polarized hadron and can be measured in experiment.
+The observation of such a relation is extremely important as it turns the purely theoretical challenge of the $\delta q$ calculation into an experimental problem.
+In fact, it stimulated a number of experiments to extract the tensor charges through semi-inclusive deep inelastic scattering (SIDIS), semi-inclusive $e^+e^-$ annihilation, and $\pi^0/\eta$-exclusive electroproduction \cite{Kang:2015msa,Radici:2015mwa,Goldstein:2014aja,Anselmino:2013vqa}.